chx3ia/rps-limit/README.md

 ## Background

-In this project, I set rate the limit requests from one IP to be 60/minute.
-You can adjust the time from a 60 seconds to 1 second by changing TS_SECOND value in lib/config.js to 1.
+In this project, I set the rate of limited requests from one IP to be 60/minute.
+You can adjust the rate from 60 seconds to 1 second by changing TS_SECOND value in the lib/config.js.

 Before going on, please install the following software: